Rex Tillerson Just Got Fired From The State Department After A Troubled Tenure

 A State Department official indicated on Monday — and other outlets seemed to confirm — that Trump took the extraordinary measure of firing one of the highest-ranking members of the US government with little notice, if any.

-The Washington Post reported that the White House on Friday asked Tillerson to leave his job.
-But other reports suggest that what Tillerson heard was not that clear.
-White House Chief of Staff John Kelly called Tillerson Friday, the Associated Press reported Tuesday, and told him to expect a presidential tweet about him.
+That tweet was reportedly news to Tillerson.
+White House Chief of Staff John Kelly called Tillerson on Friday, the Associated Press reported Tuesday, and told him to expect a presidential tweet about him.
+But Kelly did not explicitly say the tweet would announce he was out of a job.
 Undersecretary of State Steve Goldstein told CNN that Tillerson learned he was officially fired from the president's morning tweet.

+Goldstein, in a statement to reporters, said Tillerson was not aware of the specific reason for his ouster, and suggested the decision was a surprise.

+Goldstein followed-up that statement with another just a few hours later: he will be leaving the State Department.
+“I wish everyone well," he said.
+"I look forward to getting more rest and perhaps winning an indoor rowing competition.”

 Tillerson returned early to Washington on Monday, cutting short his first trip to Africa as secretary.
 The State Department on Saturday said the cancellation of a last day on the continent was due to food poisoning he'd contracted in Ethiopia.
 As he flew back, he described himself as exhausted from lack of sleep and illness.